particle-iot/docs/src/content/api.md

 --------

 To control a Core, you must first define and expose *functions* in the Core firmware.
 You then call these functions remotely using the Spark Cloud API.

+Note: If you have declared a function name longer than 12 characters it *will be truncated* to 12 characters.
+Example: Spark.function("someFunction1", ...); exposes a function called **someFunction** and *not* **someFunction1**

 ```cpp
 /* FIRMWARE */